connext/IRCs/2-onchain-interactions.md

 - create a new dispute via `NitroAdjudicator.forceMove(...)`
 - respond to a dispute via `NitroAdjudicator.respond(...)` or `NitroAdjudicator.checkpoint(...)`
 - conclude a dispute via `NitroAdjudicator.conclude(...)`
-- Registry the results of a dispute on the asset holder via `NitroAdjudicator.pushOutcome(...)`
+- Register the results of a dispute on the asset holder via `NitroAdjudicator.pushOutcome(...)`
 - helpers: perform 2 of the above actions at once with methods like `pushOutcomeAndTransferAll` or `concludePushOutcomeAndTransferAll`
 - others..?